nnieddu/ft_services/README.md

 *NODE :* who can contain : Pods (k8s container, usually 1 application/service per pod).

 K8s Communication : each pod gets its own Ip adress who change if pod restart/crash.
-*Service* = permanent Ip adress, even if the pod crash, the service will not change, we can connect multiple pods to the same service to have a duplica of our application and so if an app pod crash, the app would still be accessible for users.
+*Service* = permanent Ip adress, even if a pod crash, the service will not change, we can connect multiple pods to the same service to have a duplica of our application and so if an app pod crash, the app would still be accessible for users.
-External or Internal service (external are open to public request on the internet) Service is load balancer too, the least busy pod/server is gonna be choose by service.
+External or Internal service (external are open to public request on the internet) Service serve as load balancer too, the least busy pod/server is gonna be choose by service.

-App should be accessible trough browser : Ingress (make the service accessible trough domain name instead of ip adresse:port).
+*ConfigMap :* avoid rebuild image and restart service if you want for ex change the db url/service/name

-*ConfigMap :* avoid rebuild image and restart service if you want for ex change the db url/service/name *Secret :* this component is like ConfigMap but is used to store secret data (base4 encoded) ex = DB_USER = mongo-user or DB_PWD = mongo-pwd because it's not secure to store/share credentials or sensitive informations in ConfigMap.
+*Secret :* this component is like ConfigMap but is used to store secret data (base4 encoded) ex = DB_USER = mongo-user or DB_PWD = mongo-pwd because it's not secure to store/share credentials or sensitive informations in ConfigMap.
 Data from ConfigMap or Secret services can be used inside the app pod to use it for environement variables or propreties files for ex.